The Verve

 The Verve were an English rock band formed in Wigan in 1990 by lead vocalist Richard Ashcroft, guitarist Nick McCabe, bass guitarist Simon Jones and drummer Peter Salisbury.
 Guitarist and keyboard player Simon Tong later became a member in their first reunion only.

-Beginning with a psychedelic sound with their debut LP A Storm in Heaven, by the mid-1990s the band had released several EPs and four albums.
-They also endured name and line-up changes, break-ups, health problems, drug abuse and various lawsuits.
+Beginning with a psychedelic, shoegaze sound with their debut LP, A Storm in Heaven, by 1997 the band had released three EPs and three albums.
+They endured name and line-up changes, break-ups, health problems, drug abuse and various lawsuits.
 The band's commercial breakthrough was the 1997 album Urban Hymns, one of the best-selling albums in UK history.
 It features the hit singles "Bitter Sweet Symphony", "The Drugs Don't Work", "Sonnet" and "Lucky Man".
 In 1998, the band won two Brit Awards, winning Best British Group, appeared on the cover of Rolling Stone in March, and in February 1999, "Bitter Sweet Symphony" was nominated for the Grammy Award for Best Rock Song.

-Soon after their commercial peak, The Verve disbanded in April 1999, citing internal conflicts.
+Soon after their commercial peak, the band broke up in 1999, citing internal conflicts.
 According to Billboard magazine, "the group's rise was the culmination of a long, arduous journey that began at the dawn of the decade and went on to encompass a major breakup, multiple lawsuits, and an extensive diet of narcotics".
 During an eight-year split, Ashcroft dismissed talk of a reunion, saying: "You're more likely to get all four Beatles on stage."
-The band's original line-up reunited in June 2007, embarking on a tour later that year and releasing the album Forth in August 2008, which spawned the hit single "Love Is Noise".
-Amid revived tensions, the band broke up for the third time in 2008 following their performance at V Festival.
+The band reunited in 2007 and released Forth in 2008, which spawned the single "Love Is Noise".
+Amid revived tensions, the band broke up for the third time in 2009.

 History

 Formation and Verve (1990–1992)

-The founding members of the Verve met at Winstanley Sixth Form College, in Wigan, Greater Manchester, when Liam Begley introduced Richard Ashcroft to the other band members.
-The band was initially known as just "Verve", and their first gig was at a friend's 18th birthday party at the Honeysuckle Inn, in Wigan, on 15 August 1990.
+The founding members of the Verve met at Winstanley Sixth Form College, in the Metropolitan Borough of Wigan, Greater Manchester, when Liam Begley introduced Richard Ashcroft to the other band members.
+The band was initially known as just Verve, and their first gig was at a friend's birthday party at the Honeysuckle Inn, in Wigan, on 15 August 1990.
 Most of the band's early material was created through extensive jam sessions.
 Fronted by Ashcroft, the band caused a buzz in early 1991 for their ability to captivate audiences with their musical textures and avant-garde sensibilities.

 The group were signed by Hut Records in 1991 and their first studio releases in 1992, "All in the Mind", "She's a Superstar", and "Gravity Grave" (along with the December 1992 EP Verve) saw the band become a critical success, making an impression with freeform guitar work by McCabe and unpredictable vocals by Ashcroft.
 Those first three singles reached the first spot in the UK Indie charts, and "She's a Superstar" entered the UK Top 75 Singles Chart.
 The band saw some support from these early days in the United States in some music scenes in big cities like New York connected with psychedelic music.